martymcguire/sticky-scribbles/README.md

 a pad of 3"x3" name brand sticky notes.
 So, these easily becamie a target for my ~~madnes~~ making.

-In February of that year I particpated in "Thing-a-Day" on Posterous (RIP), and worked on seve
+In February of that year I particpated in "Thing-a-Day" on Posterous (RIP), and worked on several projects to try and boost the ease of use of this whole ecosystem.
----
-ral projects to try and boost the ease of use of this whole ecosystem.

 ## A timeline you didn't ask for